francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 The coding and network channels being unrelated, the fact of receiving symbols through the coding channel MUST NOT be used to infer any congestion state on the network channel.
-Especially, receiving a symbol through the coding channel MUST NOT be used to hide the network loss event of the corresponding packet to the congestion control, applying Recommandation 1 of {{RFC9265}}.
+More specifically, receiving a symbol through the coding channel MUST NOT be used to hide the network loss event of the corresponding packet to the congestion control, applying Recommandation 1 of {{RFC9265}}.

 # Negociating the FEC extension using transport parameters